Pre-Chiropractic Medicine (BS)

 Most accredited doctor of chiropractic programs require three years (or 90 credits) of undergraduate studies, so this dual-degree program allows you to:

-• begin your D.C. coursework at Logan University during what would essentially be your senior year in college
+• Begin your D.C. coursework at Logan University during what would essentially be your senior year in college

-• significantly lower your time in school and the cost of education
+• Significantly lower your time in school and the cost of education

 About Our Partner: Logan at a Glance

-Logan University, nationally recognized for its doctoral and healthcare leadership programs, teaches 15 chiropractic techniques, more than other chiropractic college.
+Logan University, nationally recognized for its doctoral and healthcare leadership programs, teaches 15 chiropractic techniques, more than any other chiropractic college.

 Get more details about how to apply for dual acceptance.

-Hands-On Learning: Internship & Innovative Facilities
+Hands-On Learning: Internship and Innovative Facilities

 Chiropractors make a career using their hands, so it’s a given that your pre-chiropractic degree experience will involve plenty of hands-on learning in the classroom and beyond: